-PILLAR 1.
 Interpretation and Technique

 ‘Interpretation and Technique’ courses provide students with specialised technical skills and knowledge, specifically aimed at professional practice.
 Any particular repertoire focus depends on coming projects, visiting masters, etc.

 The main goal of the coaching sessions is to foster and explore imagination, interpretation and communication.
 The repertoire is analysed in detail, through in-depth study of both text and music, and the relationship between these.
 Translation, pronunciation, meaning, dynamics, expression marks, phrasing, intonation, vibrato, rhythm and many other components are discussed and brought together to arrive at interesting interpretations.
 In addition, the differences of styles are studied.
 The focus is always on how to communicate all of this well to an audience.

-Lessons can be linked to an IOA production, or the repertoire can be entirely free choice.
+Lessons can be linked to an IOA production, or the repertoire can be entirely free of choice.
 Repertoire can encompass opera, song, oratorio, operetta and musical theatre styles from early baroque to contemporary music.

 For repetiteurs: We monitor the development of thorough repertoire knowledge, through work in detail as well as the improvement of students’ sight-reading skills.
 Classes specifically aim to increase students’ ability to play and sing at the same time.
-Therefore, these are closely linked to singing lessons for repetiteurs (see below).
+Therefore, these are closely linked to the course ‘Singing lessons for repetiteurs’.
 Where necessary, students will be given initiation to conducting and following a conductor, in preparation for the conducting classes and productions.
 Duo and ensemble work with singers (together with coaching singers and vocal ensembles) is discussed and put into practice.

 English Language Coaching